 News & Announcements

-The Lake Oswego Redevelopment Agency is working on the planning and design of a new City Hall in downtown Lake Oswego.
-The new building, which will be constructed next door to the existing City Hall, will provide a seismically safe, energy efficient and better functioning building for the community.
-It will include new facilities for Police and 911 dispatch services, city offices, a larger emergency operations center, and retail spaces.
-The majority of the project is funded by urban renewal.
-The new building will be 3 stories over one level for secured police parking.
-After the construction of the new building, the existing city hall will be demolished and replaced with customer parking and plazas.
+The new City Hall is located at the corner of A Avenue and 3rd Street in downtown Lake Oswego.
+At 73,000 square feet, the new City Hall provides a seismically safe, energy efficient and better functioning building for the community and City staff.
+It includes new facilities for Police and 911 dispatch services, city offices, a larger emergency operations center, and retail spaces.
+The majority of the project was funded by urban renewal.
+The new building is 3 stories over one level for secured police parking.

 The Council Digest is a weekly blog of reports to the City Council from city departments and outside agencies concerning activities and opportunities, upcoming meetings, status of projects, and other items of interest to the Mayor and Councilors.